emilybernard1/BookAndCraftTrackerApp/README.md

   - read a list of all of the crafts I have favorited.
   - remove crafts from my favorites.

-Back up idea:
-My bucketlist Travel and book tracker
-Overview:
-A tracker app that holds a bucket list of places that the user wants to visit and the books they would like to take with them.

 Schedule:
 Momday: Pitch idea and Seed db
 Tuesday: Testing with postman and make sure Back End is good to go